Skip to content

 Another downside includes the new susceptibility to your children’s creditors.
 If your child has financial problems down the road and is listed on your deed, those creditors can claim your home and place a lien on the property until the debts are satisfied.
 Or consider if your child is a minor.
 If your child intends to go to college or a trade school and requires financial aid, the value of your home will inflate their assets and impact the amount of aid that they are eligible to receive.

 Lastly, by adding another person to your deed, you are granting them an ownership interest in the property.
 With property ownership comes ownership rights such as possession, control, exclusion, enjoyment, etc. While you may have full trust of your child now, conflicts can arise when it comes to the use or possession of the home.
 It can also lead to unintended sibling conflict and resentment should one child be added to the deed and not another.
 And now that you own the home with another person, you lose the ability to sell or refinance your home on your own accord.
 It is now a joint decision rather than your own.
-If you want to refinance to take cash out or sell the property outright, your child or whomever is now on the deed with you has to agree.
+If you want to refinance to take cash out or sell the property outright, your child or whomever is now on the deed with have to sign off on the decision.
 While you may agree on how the property is used today, there is no guarantee that you will years down the line.
 If one of you wishes to sell and the other does not, the last resort is a petition to partition which can be a very lengthy and expensive process.
 For a full overview of the petition to partition process, you can read our legal blog here.
 In conclusion, adding a family member to your deed simply to avoid probate can actually cause more problems than it solves.
-A better alternative is to work with an experienced Probate Attorney like those at Lane, Lane & Kelly to setup a Will and/or Trust to ensure your loved ones saved thousands in taxes and receives a stepped-up basis.
+A better alternative is to work with an experienced Estate Planning and Probate Attorney like those at Lane, Lane & Kelly to setup a Will and/or Trust to ensure your loved ones saved thousands in taxes and receives a stepped-up basis.

 How Can Your Kids Get a Stepped-Up Basis?